pgaret/react-this-props-children-web-0916/README.md

-# React this.props.children
+# React this.props.children.done

 ## Overview

 We'll cover what  `this.props.children` means in the context of a React component.

 ## Objectives